Neverlow512/epifania/README.md

 - Verify backend is running and accessible
 - Check browser console for API errors
 - Use the ADB restart button if connection is lost

+**Processes Tab Not Loading:**
+- Verify device is connected and online
+- Check that backend process monitoring endpoints are accessible
+- Ensure device has sufficient resources to handle ADB queries
+- Try disabling auto-refresh temporarily if experiencing performance issues

+**System Metrics Not Updating:**
+- Verify device has proper root access for detailed metrics
+- Check network tab in browser developer tools for failed API requests
+- Ensure device is not in deep sleep or power saving mode

 **Logs Not Streaming:**
 - Most debug logs (ADB Operations, Frida Install, Frida Server) auto-start on page load